con-jo-ry/NaSa/nāmasaṅgīti_eng_only.md

 Without arising, from great vital force,[^29-1]
-Beyond any expression using words,
+Beyond any expression based on words,
 The foremost cause of every form of speech,
 The shining forth of language of all types, (29)